 The Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates are continually evaluated and based on historical experiences and other factors, including expectation of future events that are considered to be reasonable under the circumstances, the results of which form the basis of making judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
+Estimates are continually evaluated and based on historical experiences and other factors such as the impacts from the COVID-19 pandemic, including expectation of future events that are considered to be reasonable under the circumstances, the results of which form the basis of making judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.